-Avoiding this "handoff problem" is an important reason why Waymo is committed to fully self-driving vehicles.
+Avoiding this "handoff problem" is an important reason why Waymo is committed to fully autonomously driven vehicles.
 Our technology takes care of all of the driving, allowing passengers to stay passengers.

-How Waymo's Fully Autonomous Vehicles Work

-The Self-Driving System

-Our fully self-driving system is designed to operate without a human driver, unlike ADAS technologies sold in cars today such as adaptive cruise-control or lane-keeping systems, which require constant monitoring by the driver.
+How Waymo's Fully Autonomously Driven Vehicles Work The Autonomous Driving System Our fully autonomously driven system is designed to operate without a human driver, unlike ADAS technologies sold in cars today such as adaptive cruise-control or lane-keeping systems, which require constant monitoring by the driver.
 Our system includes the software, hardware, and compute that, when integrated into the vehicle, performs all driving functions.
+The Waymo Driver is designed to perform the entire dynamic driving task within a geographic area and under certain defined conditions, without

 The Waymo Driver is designed to perform the entire dynamic driving task within a geographic area and under certain defined conditions, without the need for a human driver.
 This type of technology falls under SAE International's definition of a Level 4 automated driving system, as our technology also has the ability to bring a vehicle to a safe stop (i.e. a minimal risk condition) in the event of any system failure.
-Unlike driving automation systems at lower levels (Level, 1, Level 2, and Level 3), a Level 4 system also has the ability to bring a vehicle to a safe stop (i.e. a minimal risk condition) in the event of any system failures, without any expectation that a human driver takes over.
+Unlike driving automation systems at lower levels (Level, 1, Level 2, and Level 3), a Level 4 system also has the ability to bring a vehicle to a safe stop (i.e. achieve a minimal risk condition) in the event of any system failures, without any expectation that a human driver takes over.
 [9]